 The Sacred Fig 200 hour Yoga Teacher Training is a highly-intensive program designed to educate & inspire the next generation of world-class yoga leaders.
 We firmly believe that the strongest attribute any yoga teacher possesses is themselves.
-And so we emphasize things like personal development, confidence, and speech (and don’t worry, you’ll still learn kick-ass alignment, too.)
-Our rigorous program is approved by The Yoga Alliance, but it’s so much more than that.
+And so we emphasize things like personal development, confidence, and speech (and we’ll bust some myths about alignment, too).
+Our rigorous program is approved by the Yoga Alliance, but it’s so much more than that.
 In fact, it’s one of the most comprehensive available today.
 Our teacher trainings attract students of all levels, from literally all around the globe.
 The Sacred Fig Yoga Teacher Trainings produce confident, knowledgeable, articulate, and empowered yoga teachers.
 Period.

 At the core of the The Sacred Fig philosophy is a profound sense of connection.
 Not only do our thoughts affect us in tangible ways, but we also have the extraordinary capacity to affect those around us, and the environment we live in.
 And so as yoga practitioners and teachers, we strive for the extraordinary, so that we may serve as a beacon of possibility for those around us.
 We see the divine in everything around us, but we also know that it lies within us.
 So before trying to shape & control everything outside of us, we first look deep within, and do the work ourselves.